MollyIKnight/AccountableRingSigDDH/Readme.md

     - every time there is a j=0 to m-1 sum or product operation, it should be 0 to m-1, not 0 to m.
     - ```A``` and ```B``` in R3 is not the same as in R1 and R2; however, ```A``` and ```B``` refer to the same items in R1 and R2.
     - ```d``` in R3 is not the same as ```c```. ```d``` is only used for generating the list of ciphertext which contains an encryption of 1, the $\{c_i:i \in [0,N-1]\}$ list.
 Both the list and ```c``` need to be given to the verifier.
+  - The m not in Zq warning that shows up in running the code is because the exponent should be in Zq, and the Pedersen commitment function has a check on that.
+When the function finds the exponent is not in Zq, it does modulo on the exponent to put it in Zq before it does group exponentiation.